nolanlawson/emoji-picker-element/README.md

 ### In a React project

 You can use `emoji-picker-element` as a standard web component in React.
-However, [React does not fully support web components](https://custom-elements-everywhere.com/libraries/react/results/results.html), so you may find this awkward.
+However, [React does not fully support web components](https://custom-elements-everywhere.com/libraries/react/results/results.html) (as of this writing), so you may find this awkward.
 To make things a bit easier, `emoji-picker-element` ships with a small React shim.

 First, install dependencies: